 CDP’s alignment with the TCFD signifies that CDP disclosing companies have ready-to-go material climate and natural capital disclosures that can be used for their annual reports.
 Many investors use CDP’s data to mitigate financial risk within their portfolios and select which companies are moving towards a climate-constrained future.

-How Greenstone sustainability software enables CDP and TCFD reporting
+How Greenstone sustainability reporting software enables CDP and TCFD reporting

 - Task Force on Climate-Related Financial Disclosures (fsb-tcfd.org)